Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Conclusions

 \section{Conclusions}

-We introduce a shifted chunk mechanism for streaming Transformer and Conformer models.
-This mechanism can significantly enhance the modeling power through allowing local self-attention to capture global context across chunks, while keeping linear complexity and parallel trainable.
-Experimental results on AISHELL-1 show that our models can surpass the previous chunk-wise and memory based methods by a large margin, and be competitive even with the state-of-the-art time-restricted methods while keeping linear complexity.
+We introduce a shifted chunk mechanism for chunk-wise Transformer and Conformer models.
+This mechanism can significantly enhance the modeling power by allowing local self-attention to capture global context across chunks while keeping linear complexity and parallel trainable.
+Experimental results on AISHELL-1 show that both SChunk-Transformer and SChunk-Conformer can significantly outperform Chunk-Transformer and Chunk-Conformer, respectively.
+And, the SChunk-Transformer can surpass the SOTA models of both chunk-wise methods and memory-based methods.
+Compared with the time-restricted methods, our SChunk-Conformer can achieve competitive CER while being able to train and infer more efficiently.
+In the future, we plan to pay more attention to exploring effective cross-chunk self-attention modeling methods to further improve the performance of streaming ASR.